Eczbek/xieite/docs/string/split.md

 # xieite::string::split
-Declared in `<xieite/string/split.hpp>`
+Defined in header `<xieite/string/split.hpp>`

 <br/>

-Splits a string into a vector of segments.
+Splits a string into a vector of substrings.

 <br/><br/>